Skip to main content

 When reviewing job growth and salary information, it’s important to remember that actual numbers can vary due to many different factors — like years of experience in the role, industry of employment, geographic location, worker skill and economic conditions.
 Cited projections do not guarantee actual salary or job growth.

-Python is a general-purpose coding language that is used across many web development and information technology jobs to complete a variety of programming tasks.
+Python is a general-purpose coding language that's used across many web development and information technology jobs to complete a variety of programming tasks.

 “In addition to supporting a wide range of uses, it is considered a beginner-friendly language," said Adam Goldstein, an adjunct instructor for STEM programs at Southern New Hampshire University (SNHU).
 "Notably, it was designed for readability in formatting and its attempt to mirror English as much as possible.”

-If you want to pursue a career in computer programming, data science or cybersecurity, understanding what Python is and what you can do with it will be key to your success.
+If you want to pursue a career in computer programming, data science or cybersecurity, understanding what Python is and what you can do with it may be key to your success.

 What is Python Used For?